 3. Be an Enthusiast

 90% comes from within you and 10% is what around you.
 Purpose and self-confidence create the enthusiast in your life.
-It’s genuine feeling that you have toward everyone around you.
+It’s a genuine feeling that you have toward everyone around you.

 Think and Grow Rich is a book that explores the amazing consequences of mixing enthusiasm with your work.
 Its author, Napoleon Hill, metaphorically explains the immense effect that this intense enjoyment or interest has on your entire life when he writes:

 “Enthusiasm bears the same relationship to a human being that steam does to the locomotive – it is the vital moving force that impels action.”

 It doesn’t get truer than that, really.
 I love that book and I think everyone should read it if improving how you feel about yourself and your surrounding are truly your priorities.

 If purpose defines our ultimate goal in life, and self-confidence provides us with the strength of character we need in order to achieve it, then it’s enthusiasm that makes this journey not only easier but also incredibly fun.

 By discovering your passions, enjoying what you’ve earned, and being curious about what else you can accomplish, you’re becoming an optimistic, excited, and vigorous person.